 ● Zein-o-Din Caravanserai

-On day 11, we’ll go to see a large impressive historical square in the center of Yazd; Amir Chakhmaq Complex.
-Then, we’ll go to Dolat Abad Garden.
-This garden has the tallest windward in the world and it is registered-in-UNESCO-World-Heritage-Sites.
-After lunch, we’ll visit Zoroastrian Towers of Silence (dakhme) which used to be an open burial pits in which Zoroastrians used to do their burial rituals.
+Today, we’ll go to see a large impressive historical square in the center of Yazd; Amir Chakhmaq Complex.
+Dolat Abad Garden, which is registered in UNESCO World Heritage Sites, has the tallest wind catcher in the world.
+After lunch, we’ll visit the Zoroastrian Towers of Silence (Dakhme) which used to be an open burial pit in which Zoroastrians used to do their burial rituals.
 Our experience of silence reaches its peak when we stay in a caravanserai situated on the ancient Silk Road for the night: Zein-o-Din Caravanserai.
-The clear starry night sky, peace and tranquility are some of the experiences we’re going to have.
+The clear starry night sky and the tranquility of the surrounding desert are the most noticeable qualities of its ambiance.

 Need more information ?
 Read the detailed Itinerary Now!